 Location: Minnesohta.
 Yeah.
 That's right.
 I've got the accent.

 Cartoons: Batman: The Animated Series, Fillmore!, Princess Tutu, Puella Magi Madoka Magica, Scooby-Doo: Mystery Incorporated.

-Live-Action Shows: Better off Ted, Community, The IT Crowd, Life on Mars UK, Pushing Daisies.
+Live-Action Shows: Better off Ted, Community, Life on Mars UK, Pushing Daisies, RuPaul's Drag Race.

 Comics: Adventure Time, Jonah Hex, The Life and Times of Scrooge McDuck, Nextwave: Agents of H.A.T.E., The Sixth Gun.

 Movies: Brick, Fargo, Heathers, Princess Mononoke, Sweeney Todd (1982).

 Authors: Neil Gaiman, Chuck Klosterman, Ursula K. LeGuin, Patricia A. McKillip, Terry Pratchett.

 Bands/Artists: Bruce Springsteen, The Hold Steady, Hole, The Replacements, Siouxsie and the Banshees.